-Take note: if you applied for your Turkey visa with your passport, and your passport isn’t valid for the required length of time but your ID card is, you cannot travel to Turkey with this visa.
+Take note: Certain countries can travel to Turkey with their ID card.
+However, if you applied for your Turkey visa with your passport, and your passport isn’t valid for the required length of time but your ID card is, you cannot travel to Turkey with this visa.
 Your ID card will not be accepted as a form of identification, only your passport.

 What if your Turkey visa has expired?

-If your visa has expired, then the validity expires immediately.
-Likewise, if you stayed in Turkey for more than 90 days, the validity expires.
+If the 180 validity period of your visa has run out, then the validity expires immediately.
+Likewise, if you stayed in Turkey for more than 90 days, the validity expires as well.
 Still want to travel to Turkey again or stay in Turkey for a longer period?
 Read the page on the expiration and extension of the Turkish visa.

 Check for yourself if your visa is still valid

 Before you travel to Turkey, it is wise to check if your e-visa is still valid.
 This can be easily seen on the visa itself; look for the box marked red in the example below.

 Check the validity of the visa for yourself